We need to unite around a common agenda.

 Redistribute land

 Today, the vast majority of land is owned by a very small number of people (technological megafarms, industrial properties, private domains of billionaires, etc.).
-Globally, 1% of farms account for 70% of all arable land, revealing an unprecedented acceleration of land inequalities.
+Globally, 1% of farms account for 70% of all arable land, revealing an unprecedented acceleration of land inequality.
 In Europe, less than 3% of farms own more than half of the continent's agricultural land.

 For France, the Terre de Liens association gives edifying figures on the catastrophic situation in the agricultural world: